rangdipkinium/p4/README.md

 5. [Licensing, Authors, and Acknowledgements](#licensing)

 ## IMPORTANT <a name="important"></a>
-All of the details regarding the work for this project are present in the Jupyter notebook.
+All of the details regarding the work for this project are present in this repository's Jupyter notebook.

+## Project Motivation <a name="motivation"></a>

+This application uses a CNN to predict dog breeds from images.
+A comprehensive overview and description of the project motivations, as well as the algorithms and work that went into creating the CNN, are all present in this repository's jupyter notebook/pdf files.
+In them, I go into a detailed analysis and walkthrough of the build process for the CNN from quantitative and qualitative perspectives.

+When using the app, keep the image size below 1MB for optimum performance!

 ## Installation and Run <a name="installation"></a>